Explore the Stunning View of Khaptad National Park in Far Western Nepal

-The park covers the unique mid-mountain ecosystem of western Nepal with plateau of grassland and forest cover at an elevation of about 3000 meters.
-The vegetation ranges from sub-tropical forest at lower altitudes to grasslands and oak and coniferous forests on the uplands.
-The most common type of tree species are chirpine, sprume, fir, maple, birch, older, rhododendron, etc. Dense bamboo (nigalo) stands and wide varieties of medicinal herbs occur in the park.
+The park covers the unique mid-mountain ecosystem of western Nepal with the plateau of grassland and forest cover at an elevation of about 3000 meters.
+The vegetation ranges from the subtropical forest at lower altitudes to grasslands and oak and coniferous forests on the uplands.
+The most common type of tree species is chirping, sprume, fir, maple, birch, older, rhododendron, etc. Dense bamboo (nigalo) stands and wide varieties of medicinal herbs occur in the park.
 The fauna includes leopard, black bear, musk deer, Himalayan yellow throated marten, Ghoral, Himalayan Thar, and others.
-Some of the birds in the area like, Impeyan pheasant, Partridge, red and yellow billed magpie, Kalij pheasant, Kokals and Himalayan Griffon.
-A wide variety of colourful butterflies, moths and insects is also an important feature of the Khaptad ecosystem.
+Some of the birds in the area like Impeyan pheasant, Partridge, red and yellow billed magpie, Kalij pheasant, Kokals and Himalayan Griffon.
+A wide variety of colorful butterflies, moths, and insects is also an important feature of the Khaptad ecosystem.